Skip to content

 Click on the ward map or the names below to view the profile for that ward.
 Note that ward profiles are A3 paper size.

-If you do not know which ward you live in, you can find out by entering your postcode on the Councillors page.
+If you do not know which ward you live in, you can find out by entering your postcode on this page My Neighbourhood.

 For maps of each ward, detailing ward boundaries, visit the Elections and Voting pages.

 Did you know: Between 1117 and 1538, much of the area now covered by Merton Abbey Mills and Sainsbury’s Savacentre, was occupied by Merton Priory.
 One of the largest and most influential religious institutions in the south-east, this was home to a community of Augustinian canons.

 Did you know: During the English Civil War, the area is said to have been occupied by Parliamentarian forces armed with a cannon.
 The height of Cannon Hill made it an ideal vantage point, allowing Cromwell’s troops advanced warning of any approach by the forces of Charles I.

 Did you know: “Colliers Wood” meant “woodland frequented by charcoal burners" during the Middle Ages.
 During the 19th century, Colliers Wood was also linked to textile printing, ceramics and the cultivation of watercress.

 Did you know: Cricket Green boasts one of the oldest cricket pitches in the world.
 The game has been played here since the 1690s and the local club has nurtured generations of local, county and national players.